AmjadAlSawafta/NewsApp/README.md

 - **Preferences**: used to get all app preferences like base URL, apiKey ..etc. and it used to for main bundle methods (fetch values from `info.plist` file).
 - **Resources**: group contains Localizable String files to show the app in English and Arabic languages.

+### Testing
+Apply UI and Unit testing for search feature.